418: Attack of the Eye Creatures

 Attack of the the Eye Creatures?
 Did Mel Tillis write these titles or what?

-Mel Tillis is a country music singer and actor who has been performing for almost 40 years.
+Mel Tillis (1932-2017) was a country music singer, songwriter and actor who performed for almost 40 years.
 His hit songs include “Coca Cola Cowboy” and “Good Woman Blues.”
-He has also had a problem with stuttering since he was three years old; his backup group is dubbed the Stutterettes.
+He developed the speech impediment of stuttering when he was three years old, but he never stutttered when singing, only speaking.
+This became a "humorous" part of his act; his backup group was once dubbed "The Stutterettes."

 Ethan Allen!
 Wow, he must be old!

 Ethan Allen (1738-1789), perhaps most familiar to contemporary society as an upscale furniture retailer, was actually a soldier during the American Revolutionary War (1775-1783).
 He was the leader of the Green Mountain Boys, a small, unofficial militia from Vermont that captured the British fort of Ticonderoga early in the war.

 Uh, Tony Houston, we have a problem …

 "Houston, we've had a problem here" is how astronaut John Swigert Jr. reported the life-threatening technical problems on the Apollo 13 moon mission; the phrase, slightly altered to "Houston, we have a problem," became famous after the release of the film Apollo 13 in 1995.
 (Thanks to "James O'blivion" for his correction of my chronology.)